 For example, let’s say you were working on a construction site and an independent contractor caused an accident by improperly operating a crane, which caused you to suffer a crushing injury to your arm which required amputation.
 Since you and that independent contractor don’t share the same employer, you could possibly sue him or her for additional damages outside of workers’ compensation.

-Another example would be a defective power tool which malfunctioned and sliced off a finger or your hand.
+Another example would be a defective power tool that malfunctioned and sliced off a finger or your hand.
 In this case, you could have a case for a lawsuit against the manufacturer of that defective tool.

 Workplace amputations are more likely to occur in certain workplaces and industries.
 A report by the Occupational Safety and Health Administration found that the following industries made up the majority of reports for work-related amputations: